-What the learner will do to demonstrate Explain the fundamental mechanisms of learning e.g., at the end of this course planktonic ecosystems. you will be able to The context in which the student will Show how they adapt to ocean demonstrate learning using an active biogeography as determined by species verb distribution, physical and chemical environment.
-How well learning has to be Be able to predict likely outcomes to demonstrated scenarios/problems posed.
+Learning Outcome Component Example What the learner will do to demonstrate learning Explain the fundamental mechanisms of e.g., at the end of this course, you will be able planktonic ecosystems. to The context in which the student will Show how they adapt to ocean demonstrate learning using an active verb biogeography as determined by species distribution, physical and chemical environment.
+How well learning has to be demonstrated Be able to predict likely outcomes to scenarios/problems posed.

-Further advice on writing learning outcomes from Advance HE flags the following:
+Further advice on writing learning outcomes from Advance HE (AdvanceHE, 2010) flags that learning outcomes should:

-Learning outcomes should:
+- be written in the future tense;

-- Be written in the future tense
+- identify important learning requirements;

-- Identify important learning requirements
+- be achievable and assessable;

-- Be achievable and assessable
+- use clear language that is easily understandable to students.

-- Use clear language easily understandable to students.
+Within the Higher Education sector, you will find that in order to encourage critical thinking and engagement you will be working with the use of the verbs 'apply', 'analyse', 'evaluate' and 'create', although there is still a need to remember knowledge and develop understanding, particularly of new facts and concepts.

-Within the Higher Education sector, you will find that in order to encourage critical thinking and engagement that you will be working with the use of the verbs 'application' and 'application', 'analysis', 'synthesis' and 'evaluation', although there is still a need for knowledge and understanding, particularly of new knowledge.
-As such Bloom's Taxonomy (1956) helps us to write more complex learning outcomes as his work describes how learners build upon former learning to inform more complex levels of understanding:
+As such, Bloom's Taxonomy (Blooms Taxonomy, 2001) helps us to write more complex learning outcomes as his work describes how learners build upon former learning to inform more complex levels of understanding: